 - Changes in eating and sleeping

-- Racing thoughts that you can’t get control of
+- Racing thoughts that you have difficulty controlling

 - Constant worry